 Laws Governing Restrictive Covenants in an Employer-Employee Context:

-In Wisconsin, restrictive covenants, within the employer-employee “default” context, are governed by Wis.
-Stat. § 103.465.
+In Wisconsin, restrictive covenants within the employer-employee context are governed by Wis.
+Stat. § 103.465, which provides that a restrictive covenant that imposes an unreasonable restraint is illegal, void, and unenforceable.
 Wisconsin courts look upon restricting competition with disfavor and “the public policy underlying [Wis.
 Stat. §103.465] is that Wisconsin law favors the mobility of workers.”
 Genzyme Corp. v.
 Bishop, 463 F. Supp.
 2d 946 (W.D.
 Wis.
 2006).
 With that in mind, a restrictive covenant is enforceable under Wisconsin law only if it satisfies all of the following: (1) it is necessary for the protection of the principal; (2) it provides a reasonable time period; (3) the restriction covers a reasonable territory; (4) the restriction is not unreasonable or oppressive in nature; and (5) the restriction is not unreasonable to the general public.
 Chuck Wagon Catering, Inc. v.
 Raduege, 88 Wis.
 2d 740, 277 N.W.2d 787 (1979).
-If any single provision of a restrictive covenant is deemed unenforceable under any of the foregoing factors, the entire covenant is generally deemed unenforceable.
-Within the default context, it is widely accepted that a reasonable time period is two years, though the reasonableness of both duration and geographic scope will vary based on the facts and circumstances of each case.
+If any provision of a restrictive covenant is deemed unenforceable under any of the foregoing factors, the entire covenant is typically deemed unenforceable.
+Within the employer-employee context, it is widely accepted that a reasonable time period for a restrictive covenant is two years, though the reasonableness of both duration and geographic scope will vary based on the facts and circumstances of each case.

 Legal Principles Applying to Restrictive Covenants in an M&A Transaction: